- What is Kept?

 - What's a “cook log”?

-- When you make a recipe, log it: a rating, a quick review, any tweaks you made, even a photo.
-Your logs build a history of every time the family cooked a dish — and show up in the home feed so everyone can follow along.
+- When you make a recipe, log it: a rating, a quick review, any tweaks, a photo — and who you ate it with and where.
+Your logs turn each recipe into a memory timeline of every time it was made (the photos, the people, the places), and show up in the home feed so everyone can follow along.

 - What's a “fork”?